Posted September 1st, 2015 by Ashley Kane

 - Know your state’s liability requirements.

-It’s important to know your state’s requirements.
+It’s important to know your state minimum car insurance requirements.
 The older your car, typically the more cost effective it is to purchase a minimal coverage policy.
-Be sure you have adequate liability requirements and go from there.
+Be sure you have adequate liability insurance requirements and go from there.

 - Be aware of the car’s features.

 In some cases, older cars can have more affordable insurance if it’s easy to find replaceable parts.
-If your older car also has modern features like airbags or a strong anti-theft system than that can get you an additional policy discount.
+If your older car also has modern features like airbags or a strong anti-theft system than that can get you an additional car insurance discount.

 We know that there’s intrinsic value that comes along with owning an older car.
 Choosing which auto insurance policy is right for you isn’t always an easy task.
 Try to research your options today to find one that meets your needs and your budget.